 A 2008 figure showed the number of U.S. armed forces personnel and their dependents in Hawaii to be 37,522 personnel and 61,308 dependents.
 But the numbers fluctuate depending on foreign deployment requirements; in 2001, for example, prior to the Sept.
 11 terrorist attacks on the U.S., there were 43,805 personnel and 52,906 dependents stationed or home-ported in the islands.

 The military’s importance to Hawaii is underscored by the earmarks Hawaii’s Congressional delegation directs toward the military.
-For example, Sen. Daniel K. Inouye, who chairs the Senate Appropriations Committee, brought in $2.7 billion in earmarks in fiscal years 2008-2010.
+For example, when Sen. Daniel K. Inouye chaired the Senate Appropriations Committee, he brought in $2.7 billion in earmarks in fiscal years 2008-2010.
 Inouye’s military earmarks in Hawaii over the years have included $1.7 billion for Oahu base housing and other facilities, and improvements to training facilities; and more than $944 million to the Pacific Missile Range Facility on Kauai to support missile defense testing and systems.

 Oahu’s Camp H.M.
 Smith near Pearl Harbor is headquarters for the United States Pacific Command (USPACOM), a command whose responsibility covers half the globe — from the U.S. West Coast to India, from Antarctica to the North Pole.
 According to PACOM, as it is known (pronounced “PAY-com”):